The Sweeney: Music

-The title theme music and end credit reprise were both written by Harry South, a key figure in British jazz during the 1950s and 1960s.
+The title theme music, which owes a little to John Coltrane's track Equinox, and end credit reprise were both written by Harry South, a key figure in British jazz during the 1950s and 1960s.
 Dave Gelly writing in The Guardian called South's title music "the most emblematic TV theme of its day".

 Incidental and background music for the series was selected from off-the-shelf production music libraries, including De Wolfe, KPM, Bruton and Chappell, Music by Steve Gray's library music ensemble WASP was specially commissioned, and featured heavily in the series.
 Some of the music was later issued on KPM 1000 Series albums The Hunter (KPM 1157) and Drama (KPM 1168), both 1975.

 In 2001 a soundtrack album Shut it!
 The Music of The Sweeney was released, containing a selection of the incidental music used in the programme, some augmented with classic pieces of dialogue from various episodes.
 Also included on the album is the main title theme music from the first feature film, Sweeney!.